 I am working with the members of NTU IoT Sensing Group to conduct research on networked sensing in various cyber-physical systems that are carried by humans, embedded in infrastructures, and distributed in wild environments.
 With an experimental basis, our research tries to understand how the physical processes affect the cyber systems (sensor networks and the broader Internet of Things) and exploit certain properties of the physical processes to advance the functional and non-functional aspects of the cyber systems.
 Our research has been recognized by various best paper awards and runner-ups at prestigious international conferences.
-With immediate application potential, our research has been funded externally by government authorities and companies in the information technology, energy, and manufacturing sectors, through 10 projects as of 2021.
+With immediate application potential, our research has been funded externally by government authorities and companies in the information technology, energy, and manufacturing sectors.
 I have been serving on the technical program committees of various international conferences and also the editorial boards of journals that are related to networked sensing.

 AIoT (AI + IoT)